 Since it's inception in 1990 the Adopt-a-Street-Tree program has been a TREES Inc. annual highlight.
 Property owners throughout Terre Haute are enjoying the heart warming benefits and perpetual beauty of Adopt-a-Street-Tree.

 Recent years have however, witnessed a migration away from individual scattered planting sites.
-Current planting programs are most often conducted in strategically identified areas which are frequently grant funded and in partnership with the city.
+Current planting programs are most often conducted in strategically identified areas which are frequently grant funded and in partnership with the city, the parks dept. and/or the school corp.
 This shift in policy has enabled the more effective use of resources and has resulted in optimum beauty and environmental benefits.

 TREES Inc. is excited about the future of the Adopt-